ethereum/consensus-specs/specs/networking/rpc-interface.md

 6. The `result` member is OPTIONAL on errors, and MAY contain additional information about the error.
 7. `response_code` MUST be `0` on success.

-Structuring RPC requests in this manner allows multiple calls and responses to be multiplexed over the same stream without switching.
-Note that this implies that responses MAY arrive in a different order than requests.
+A single LibP2P stream provides duplex mode communication for the connected peers.
+Requests and responses MAY be sent in arbitrary order by both parties.
+Requests and responses are discriminated through the value of their `id` member.
+Each request MUST use an even number as `id`, while the correponding response MUST use the value `id + 1`.

 The "method ID" fields in the below messages refer to the `method` field in the request structure above.

 The first 1,000 values in `response_code` are reserved for system use.
 The following response codes are predefined:

 1. `0`: No error.
+2. `1`: Response Chunk
-2. `10`: Parse error.
+4. `10`: Parse error.
-2. `20`: Invalid request.
+5. `20`: Invalid request.
-3. `30`: Method not found.
+6. `30`: Method not found.
-4. `40`: Server error.
+7. `40`: Server error.

+Very large responses MAY be delivered in chunks.
+This MUST be indicated by sending multiple response messages using the same `id` and the `response_code` value `Response Chunk`.
+The last chunk MUST be indicated with a `response_code` value `No error`.

 ### Alternative for non-`libp2p` clients